What Is Plantar Fibroma?

 Note: if you have a lump on your foot that appears to be on the top of the skin, rather than deeper in the tissues, it could be a Plantar Wart (Verruca Plantaris).

-These are easily treated by either leaving them alone to disappear on their own, through to freezing them off or using creams and gels to help them shrink.
+These are easily treated by either leaving them alone to disappear on their own, through to freezing them off or using to help them shrink.